autistic-symposium/searcher-cowswap-py/README.md

 #### Spread trades

-* One-leg limit price arbitrage trade.
+* One-leg limit price trade.
+    - In this type of order (`orders/instance_1.json`), we have a limit price and one reserve (A->C), so it's a straightforward solution.
+* Two-legs limit price trade for a single execution paths.
+    - In this type of order (`orders/instance_2.json`), we have a two-legs trade (A->B->C) but with only one option for each leg, so we simply walk the legs without the need for optimization.
-* Two-legs limit price arbitrage trade for multiple execution paths.
+* Two-legs limit price trade for multiple execution paths.
+    - In this type of order (`orders/instance_3.json`), we have a two-legs trade (A->B->C) but with multiple pool options for each leg (B1, B2, B3, etc), so we complete the order by dividing the order through multiple paths to optimize for total surplus.
 <br>